jennycs005/jennycs005.github.io/_posts/2020-10-24-Support-Vector-Machine2.markdown

 ## Introduction

 From [last post](https://jennycs005.github.io/2020/10/10/Support-Vector-Machine1/), we got the basic algorithm of SVM in linear separable cases.
 In this post, we are going to take one step further and talk about SVM in non-linear separable cases.
 In that case, it's hard to find a hyperplane in the orginal input space, even if we got one, it maybe a result of overfitting and has very bad generalization ability(Like shown in the figure below).
-So we introduce kernel functon and kernel tricks to convert input space into a high dimensional feature space which makes it possible to get an optimal separating hyperplane.
+So we introduce kernel functon and kernel tricks to convert input space into a high dimensional feature space, so the origenal non-linear separable problem now being convert to a linear separable problem and possible to find an optimal separating hyperplane.
 ![img](/img/in-post/post-2020-10-24-SVM2/post-SVM2-01.png)